 Why is Tupac Shakur famous?

-Tupac Shakur was one of the most influential American rappers of all time, and an iconic symbol of African American inner city culture.
+Tupac Shakur was one of the most influential American rappers of all time, and an icon of African American inner-city culture.

 When did Tupac Shakur live?